wujue0115/wowfy/docs/src/guide/usage.md

 </style>
 ```

-If you want to operate through JavaScript, it is recommended to obtain the DOM element instance using Vue 3 [template refs](https://vuejs.org/guide/essentials/template-refs.html) after it's mounted, and then create a Wowfy instance and set the parameters.
+If you want to operate through JavaScript, it is recommended to obtain the DOM element instance using Vue 3 [template refs](https://vuejs.org/guide/essentials/template-refs.html) after it's mounted, and then create a Wowfy instance and set the arguments.
 Please refer to the following example:

 ```vue:line-numbers
 <template>